NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 I remeasured the shaft with my digital caliper around multiple orientiotions to get a rough Idea of the size.
 I made my program print 8 slightly different servos with slightly different radii starting slightly less than the measured value to slightly more.
 When I printed it I found that 5.2 mm was the sweet spot for the diameter which was acctually quite different to the 4.8mm I measured, maybe because of the gears.
 It started loosing grip after time and wouldnt move the servo.
 I changed the gears and reprinted the module.

+`Date: 18/09/2025`

+I finished reprinting and testing with a name

+`Date: 19/09/2025`

+## Finished Base

 I printed off the first

+`Date: 20/09/2025`

+In the morning I finished the base and changed the arm to fit with the servo shaft fittingthen I printed the

 https://images-na.ssl-images-amazon.com/images/I/61jUf7Q-0uL.pdf